 Also Read: Mineral and Power Resources Class 8

 Examples of Minerals

 We have covered minerals and their physical properties will help you identify them better.
 Here are examples that will help you understand the concept in-depth.
-We are surrounded by minerals in many forms.
-Check out the examples of minerals:
+We are surrounded by them in many forms.
+Check out the examples:

 - Minerals include gold, diamonds, rock salt, and graphite used to form pencil lead